gintonicai/documentation/mvp/inference-subchain-guide/troubleshooting.md

 * Any error messages you're receiving
 * Steps to reproduce the problem

-We're committed to providing a smooth experience with the Inference Subchain.
+We're committed to providing a smooth experience with the inference subchain.
 Your feedback helps us improve, so don't be shy about reporting issues or suggesting improvements!